"An exceptional recital....technically brilliant, musically exquisite and mature...."

 - Classical Guitar Magazine

-Since being prize winner in the prestigious London International Guitar Competition, Swedish Johan Löfving has established himself as one of the most exciting musicians of a new generation.
-His performances have taken him to some of the world's finest concert halls such as Wigmore Hall, Kings Place, The Sage Gateshead, Wiener Saal Salzburg and Konzertsaal der Wiener Sängerknaben in Vienna.
-Additionally, he has appeared in major festivals including Spitalfields, King's Lynn, Stratford-on-Avon, Brighton Early Music Festival, Cambridge Summer Music Festival, Bath Guitar Festival, Saxå Chamber Music Festival, Styriarte Festival Graz and Carinthischer Sommer in Villach, Austria.
+Since being a prize winner in the prestigious London International Guitar Competition, Swedish Johan Löfving has established himself as one of the most exciting musicians of a new generation.
+As a guitarist and theorbo player, his performances have taken him to some of the world's finest concert halls such as Wigmore Hall, Kings Place, The Sage Gateshead, Wiener Saal Salzburg and Konzertsaal der Wiener Sängerknaben in Vienna.
+Additionally, he has appeared in major festivals including Lammermuir, King's Lynn, Stratford-on-Avon, Brighton Early Music Festival, Bath Guitar Festival, Saxå Chamber Music Festival, Styriarte Festival Graz and Carinthischer Sommer in Villach, Austria.

 Since 2009, Johan has been performing regularly with his wife, flautist Yu-Wei Hu as Flauguissimo Duo.
-They have specialized in the early 19th century repertoire and its exciting blend of spontaneous musical conversations and sublime beauty.
-The musical experience is heightened by their use of period instruments and Johan is particularly fond of his beautifully ornamented french guitar dating back to 1850.
+They have specialized in 18th and early 19th century repertoire and its exciting blend of spontaneous musical conversations and sublime beauty.
+The musical experience is heightened by their use of period instruments and Johan is particularly fond of his beautifully ornamented French guitar dating back to 1850.

-Johan plays on a guitar made by the Norwegian Luthier Yngvar Thomassen, a theorbo by German Wolfgang Emmerich and a French Tribout guitar from 1850.
+Johan plays on a guitar made by the Norwegian luthier Yngvar Thomassen, a theorbo by Swedish Lars Jönsson and a French Tribout guitar from 1850.

 Photos by Aiga Ozo